Anise-Scented Sage | Salvia Guaranitica

 Kitchen Note:

-Heat dulls both colour and aroma.
+Heat dulls both color and aroma.
 Add the blossoms only at the end, or use them in cold or barely warm preparations to preserve their clarity.

 Historical & Cultural Notes